0xchase/0xchase.github.io/content/music2.md

 draft: true
 ---

-I compose and produce original music that I release to YouTube, Spotify, Apple Music, and Bandcamp.
+Sometimes I cause air molecule collisions that are pleasing to the ear.
+Their digital representation can be accessed on YouTube, Spotify, or Bandcamp.
 My style blends elements of the [neo-classical](https://en.wikipedia.org/wiki/Neoclassicism_(music)), [electronic ambient](https://en.wikipedia.org/wiki/Ambient_music), and [post-rock](https://en.wikipedia.org/wiki/Post-rock) genres.
 The best way to support this work is to purchase one of my albums on Bandcamp and I'd be happy to hear your feedback over [email](/contact).
-My musical influences include Olafur Arnalds, Hania Rani, Tony Anderson, Max Richter, Jameson Nathan Jones, and Hans Zimmer.
+My influences include Olafur Arnalds, Hania Rani, Tony Anderson, Max Richter, Vaudlow, and Hans Zimmer.

 <!--
 **Biography**: My musical education began with classical piano lessons during primary school.
 My most formative experience was as a keyboardist at Southbrook Church as a teenager, where I learned to improvise, play by ear, and was introduced to production and sound design.
 In college, Terrapin Record Label, etc. 5 years of trial-and-error to find my "sound" and learn violin/guitar.
 -->

 ## Albums

+Albums below.

+Modern music encourages shallow relationship to individual songs.

+Albums encode additional narrative structure.

+I'd encourage you to listen to them end-to-end.

 {{< album
     title="First Album"